stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 Yes, I have an unreasonable infatuation with programming, so I've spent many nights and weekends reading and learning over the years.
 But I've also spent *many more* hours of work time investing in myself (e.g. taking an extra 30 minutes to research this or that).

 Don't let "I'll learn on the weekend" be an excuse.
-Take the time to learn it now.
+Take the time to learn it now, on the job.

 Instead of fixing the bug in 30 minutes, spend 2 hours to really understand what happened.
 Instead of rushing a feature because your product manager says "now now now!", push back that you need to deliver a quality solution.

-(Obviously this can be taken to an abusive extreme, so use good judgement.)
+Obviously this can be taken to an abusive extreme, so use good judgement.

 Eventually, after you've gone slower with yourself to invest in learning, make it a game to push yourself to go faster.

 Push yourself to see how quickly you can do micro-operations.
 Purposefully redo a complex text operation two or three times, each time trying to use a better vim key stroke or macro.
 Work on getting your OODA loop as small and tight and quick as possible.

+In time, this will form a feedback loop, as you should be executing so quickly, that no one will notice when you keep "sneaking in" learning time.

 Invest In Knowledge As Well
 ---------------------------